Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 00.29.28 UTC
+- WIB: Kamis, 13 November 2025 01.37.23 UTC
-- WITA: Kamis, 13 November 2025 01.29.28 UTC
+- WITA: Kamis, 13 November 2025 02.37.23 UTC
-- WIT: Kamis, 13 November 2025 02.29.28 UTC
+- WIT: Kamis, 13 November 2025 03.37.23 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature